Vyxynn/final-project-tor/Q&A.md

 Q14: Why do we use limit=10 when fetching from api/leaderboard instead of fetching all players?

 It would be easier to read, most people don't really care about ALL of players, especially if there are hundreds of them.

 ## Database - SQLite (6 Questions) - **Talan**
 Q15: What is the significance of using question marks ? in our db.prepare() statements?
 Why not just use string interpolation like `SELECT * FROM players WHERE id = '${playerId}'`?

+ The question marks are used to input the data into the db.prepare() statement.
+Using this instead of string interpolation makes the code more readable and faster to run, because it does not need to parse it every time it is run.

 Q16: What is the difference between .get() and .all() at the end of a db.prepare() statement?
 When should you use each one?

+ .get() returns the first matching row, and .all() returns all matching rows.
+You would use .get() if you expect to get one result, such as when you are changing values in a player sheet, .all() would be used when you expect multiple results, like when you want to view all the players’ data.

 Q17: Why do we send an object with specific player properties from the getPlayer function instead of just returning player directly from the database?

+ It is better for security, so the userId or other sensitive data can be removed from the object.

 Q18: In the leaderboard query, explain the formula (wins * 1.0 / total_games).
 Why multiply by 1.0?
 What happens without it?

+ Multiplying by 1.0 ensures that the number won’t be rounded to the nearest whole number.
+Without it, this would either be rounded to 0 or 1, depending on what the win-rate is, instead of the actual decimal.

 Q19: Why do we use UUIDs (uuidv4()) for player IDs instead of auto-incrementing integers (1, 2, 3...)?
 Give at least two advantages.

+ Auto-incremented IDs are easy to guess, leading to security issues.
+Using UUIDs prevents this by having random IDs.
+Auto-incremented IDs can also create issues if you were to merge tables, since it is likely that both will share values.

 Q20: In the ORDER BY clause: ORDER BY wins DESC, (wins * 1.0 / total_games) DESC, why do we sort by TWO things?
 What problem does this solve?

+ We sort by two things in case there needs to be a tiebreaker.
+If two things share the first result, the second result will determine what will go first, this prevents it from having a random order when there is a tie.